 Disney Springs Overview

-Disney Springs is located between Disney's Saratoga Springs Resort and Disney's Typhoon Lagoon, just along Disney's Lake Buena Vista Golf Course at 1486 Buena Vista Dr, Orlando, FL 32830.
+Disney Springs is located between Disney's Saratoga Springs Resort and Disney's Typhoon Lagoon at 1486 Buena Vista Dr, Orlando, FL 32830.
 The area is open daily from 10 a.m. to 11 p.m. (closing half an hour later over weekends or peak holiday times), with some hours varying depending on the store or restaurant.

-The theming of Disney Springs is based off the popular trend of repurposing.
+The theming of Disney Springs is based off of the popular trend of repurposing.
 The story is that Disney Springs is a former town, home to industrial sites, a marina and more, that is being refurbished to host an endless array of vendors.
-You'll catch thematic notes and architectural detail throughout, like Disney Springs Bottling Co. being transformed into Morimoto Asia, or former electricity plant-turned-restaurant The Edison.
+You'll catch thematic notes and architectural detail throughout, such as Springs Bottling Co. being transformed into Morimoto Asia, or former power plant-turned-restaurant, The Edison.
 Keep an eye out for subtle hints regarding the past "purpose" of each building.

 Disney Springs Parking and Transportation

 One of the best perks of Disney Springs is that parking is free!
-Right now, there are two Disney Springs parking garages to choose from.
-The Lime Garage is on the edge of Disney property, close to many offsite hotels just past Disney Springs.
-If you're coming from somewhere within the Walt Disney World Resort, you'll likely find yourself headed towards the Orange Garage.
+Usually, there are three Disney Springs parking garages to choose from.
+The Lime Garage is on the edge of Disney property, close to many off-site hotels just past Disney Springs.
+If you're coming from somewhere within the Walt Disney World Resort, you'll likely find yourself headed toward the Orange Garage.
 A third Disney Springs parking garage, the Grapefruit Garage, opened in 2019, and it is now being used for cast member only parking.
 It sits across from the Lime Garage on the other side of Buena Vista Drive, and it has a pedestrian bridge to The Marketplace so you can easily cross the busy street.

 The Strawberry and Watermelon surface lots are a bit more of a walk and brings you close to AMC, House of Blues and Splitsville.
 Valet parking is available at the porte-cochère of Cirque du Soleil (times vary).
 The rideshare drop-off and pick-up location is located in the Marketplace lot.
-If you're taking advantage of Disney's free bus transportation, you can get to Disney Springs from any Disney resort hotel or park.
+If you're taking advantage of Disney's free bus transportation, you can get to Disney Springs from any Disney Resort hotel or park.
 The bus will drop you off and pick you up right at the center of Disney Springs.

 Disney Springs Restaurants

-Disney Springs has over 50 food destinations, from candy shops to walk-up windows to full-service restaurants, and everything in between.
-Snack your way through the walk-up windows, or enjoy a sit-down dinner.
+Disney Springs has over 50 food destinations, from candy shops, to walk-up windows, to full-service restaurants and everything in between.
+Snack your way through the food trucks, or enjoy a sit-down dinner.
 Your options in cuisine style and restaurant type are truly endless!

 Ballin' on a Budget

-Trying to cut back on meal spending for the day?
+Trying to cut back on spending for the day?
 There's no better spot than Disney Springs.
-From cost-friendly kiosks like The Daily Poutine, to hearty American Faire at D-Luxe Burger, there's always something new to try.
-Head towards gourmet fast casual faves like The Basket at Wine Bar George for picnic-ready provisions or Vivoli il Gelato for a scrumptious treat after dinner.
+From cost-friendly kiosks like YeSake to hearty American fare at D-Luxe Burger, there's always something new to try.
+Head toward gourmet fast-casual faves like The Basket at Wine Bar George for picnic-ready provisions or Vivoli il Gelato for a scrumptious treat after dinner.
 These quick, easy options make it super convenient for everyone in your pack to have what they want.
 Call it a freestyle meal day!

-Our Favorite: Blaze Pizza — Imagine Chipotle, but for pizzas.
-This build-your-own pizza heaven has fresh, gourmet ingredients that allow you to create your dream 'za.
+Our Favorite: Blaze Fast-Fire'd Pizza — Imagine Chipotle, but for pizzas.
+This build-your-own pizza heaven has fresh, gourmet ingredients that allow you to create your dream pie.
 Load up on all of your favorite toppings (there's no limit!) and enjoy.
-The meal isn't complete without a fountain beverage, as Blaze is also well known for its craft sodas and delicious agua frescas.
+The meal isn't complete without a fountain beverage, as Blaze is also well-known for its craft sodas and delicious agua frescas.
 Note: Tad and Lily can easily share a pizza, so this is super budget-friendly for families.

 Disney Springs is a hidden gem for awesome, special sit-down meals in Disney World.
-Chef Art Smith's Homecomin' is a must-try for classic Southern favorites, and Frontera Cocina serves fresh Spanish dishes.
+Chef Art Smith's Homecomin' is a must-try for classic Southern favorites, and Frontera Cocina serves fresh Mexican dishes.
 Are you a sucker for Italian like me?
 Book a table at Maria & Enzo's.
-There's somewhere for every cuisine craving.
+There's some place for every cuisine craving.
 Take a trip to Raglan Road for some Irish entertainment alongside your beer, fish and chips or hop over to City Works Eatery & Pour House if there's a big game you don't want to miss!

-Our Favorite: The Edison — This '20's speakeasy-style restaurant is a hit on all fronts.
-We haven't had a meal here that we haven't loved (Gooey Grilled Cheese, anyone?) or a night we didn't enjoy!
+Our Favorite: The Edison — This '20s speakeasy-style restaurant is a hit on all fronts.
+We haven't had a meal here that we haven't loved (gooey grilled cheese, anyone?) or a night we didn't enjoy!
 The kids enjoy interacting with Rory the inventor while sipping on their giant milkshake during our afternoon suppers, and Leap and I love coming later for an adults-only date night to enjoy The Edison's live evening entertainment.
 Be sure to ask for a table on the second floor against the railing.
 You'll have a fantastic view of the show going on below!

 Treat Yo' Self Budget

 Our Favorite: Paddlefish — There's no better place in Disney Springs for seafood than Paddlefish.
 The cocktails are incredible, and the cornbread is my greatest weakness!
-Choose from a wide variety of choices for your ideal under-the-sea feast, and be sure to start with table-side lobster guacamole.
+Choose from a wide variety of choices for your ideal under-the-sea feast, and be sure to start with the crab guacamole which serves four frogs.
 YUM.

 Disney Springs Shopping

-From Artisan soap shops such as Basin and Kiehl's, to huge name-brand stores such as Under Armour and UGG, Disney Springs truly has a wide range in offerings.
+From Artisan soap shops such as Basin and Jo Malone London, to huge name-brand stores such as Under Armour and UGG, Disney Springs truly has a wide range in offerings.
 Forgot your waterproof mascara before hitting Disney's Blizzard Beach?
 Stop by Sephora or MAC.
 Need some new cargo shorts to stash your snacks?
-Visit Columbia or VOLCOM.
+Visit Columbia or Volcom.
 Whether you're looking for staple pieces or statement pieces, UNIQLO is stocked for the whole frog squad.

 I could spend two solid days shopping at Disney Springs!
-It's a one-stop-shop for all of my trendy favorites: kate spade ny, Vera Bradley, Free People, Coach, Lilly Pullitzer and everything my little frogette heart desires!
+It's a one-stop-shop for all of my trendy favorites: Kate Spade NY, Vera Bradley, Free People, Coach, Lilly Pulitzer and everything my little frogette heart desires!
 ALEX AND ANI and Pandora are two of my essential jewelry destinations, and Sanuk and Havaianas are my favorite sources for the perfect vacation shoes.
 Don't forget to grab a Disney World-exclusive Pandora charm to commemorate your trip!

-Our Favorite: Marketplace Co-Op — Our newest fave is Marketplace Co-Op, where you'll find a variety of art, clothing and home goods with a unique flair from a variety of collections.
+Our Favorite: Marketplace Co-Op — Marketplace Co-Op is home to a variety of art, clothing and home goods with a unique flair from a variety of collections.
 Here is where you'll find those gorgeous vintage-style Disney dresses, original Disney artwork and so much more.
-We love shopping here for items to commemorate our vacations.
+We love shopping here for items to commemorate our vacations!

 Disney Springs Activities and Entertainment

 Splitsville is a rad destination for both kids and adults.
-This two-story bowling alley + restaurant serves up good times and great food.
-With a huge, diverse menu selection that is yet to disappoint us, and a family fave activity to enjoy in a cool setting, Splitsville is the perfect spot for a family night out.
+This two-story bowling alley and restaurant serves up good times and great food.
+With a huge, diverse menu selection that has yet to disappoint us and a family-fave activity to enjoy in a cool setting, Splitsville is the perfect spot for a family night out.

-For a rainy day at Disney, nothing is better than stocking up on popcorn and candy in front of that movie you've been dying to see.
-For an extra special night, choose the Dine-In option.
+For a rainy day at Disney, nothing is better than stocking up on popcorn and candy in front of the latest movie you've been dying to see.
+For an extra special night, choose the Dine-In option at AMC Theatres.
 Your tadpoles will love the experience of eating a full-service dinner at the movies ... and it's not a bad way for mom and dad to relax, either.

-Lily loves to hop on the Marketplace Carousel and Marketplace Train Express to get rid of her parks craving!
+Lily loves to hop on the Marketplace Carousel and Marketplace Train Express to get her ride fix outside of the parks!
 These miniature rides are available at an additional cost.

 There is always something hoppening at Disney Springs.
 You can usually watch musicians and other performers who seem to pop up randomly, like these knife-jugglers in front of Starbucks.
 Catch the moving statues that will wow your tadpoles in front of Amorette's Patisserie intermittently.
-Throughout most days, dance and choir groups from across the world can be seen performing on the Marketplace Stage outside of Ghirardelli (the perfect spot to grab a sundae and enjoy the sights)!
-Of course, House of Blues and the soon-to-return Cirque du Soleil are major entertainment venues with unbelievable shows.
+Throughout most days, dance and choir groups from across the world can also be seen performing on the Marketplace Stage outside of Ghirardelli (the perfect spot to grab a sundae and enjoy the sights)!
+Of course, House of Blues is also a major entertainment venue with unbelievable shows.

 Our Favorites: Have you ever seen a giant, blue balloon floating high over Disney Springs?
 Did you know that you can fly in one of those?
 Visit Aerophile for a balloon flight experience like no other across Disney Springs.
 How about taking your car for a spin ... in the water?
-Your tadpoles will go crazy for Vintage Amphicar & Italian Water Taxi Tours when they see a vintage car take you across the lagoon.
+Your tadpoles will go crazy for Vintage Amphicar Tours when they see a vintage car drive into the water and across the lagoon.

 Disney Springs Tips